medhatfawzy/AI-Telecom/README.md

 # AI in Telecom
 This is an analysis of around 3 million time-series data points for the Telecom industry, to gain insights about the areas with high traffic or a high number of users.
 I also created a dashboard with four maps.
-The Dashboard can be viewed by typing the following command in the terminal:
+The Dashboard can be viewed by typing the following commands in the terminal:

 ```
+cd Dashboard
 panel serve --show Dashboard.py
 ```
-You have to open run the command while you are inside the folder.

 The libraries used during the creation of this projects:
 - pandas